-Reflecting our commitment to experiential learning and to connecting formal education with the community, our degree programs include opportunities for students to participate in community placements.
+Reflecting our commitment to experiential education and students' development of the competencies and skills that connect theory with the workplace and community engagement, our degree programs include opportunities for students to participate in community practicum.

-- In the Bachelor of Education (BEd) and Bachelor of Education (BEd), Technological Education, students complete a compulsory community placement in their first year
+- In the Bachelor of Education (BEd) and Bachelor of Education (BEd), Technological Education, students complete a compulsory community practicum in their first year

-- In the Bachelor of Arts (Educational Studies) students complete compulsory community placements
+- In the Bachelor of Arts (Educational Studies) students complete two compulsory community placements

 - In the Master of Leadership and Community Engagement (MLCE), students complete two compulsory community placements